How to Start a Business in Texas Step by Step: Everything You Need to Know

 Starting a business in Texas can be an intimidating process.
 If done wrong, you could be facing major fines and legal trouble.
 However, when done carefully and properly you set yourself up for long term success.
 Do your research, seek the right counsel, and double check everything.
 If you do, your company will be set up to succeed long term.

 If you need help starting a business in Texas, you can post your legal need (or post your job) on UpCounsel’s marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.